CM2Walki/steamcmd/README.md

 -	[`root` (*stretch-root/Dockerfile*)](https://github.com/CM2Walki/steamcmd/blob/master/stretch-root/Dockerfile)

 # What is SteamCMD?
 The Steam Console Client or SteamCMD is a command-line version of the Steam client.
 Its primary use is to install and update various dedicated servers available on Steam using a command-line interface.
 It works with games that use the SteamPipe content system.
 All games have been migrated from the deprecated HLDSUpdateTool to SteamCMD.
-This image can be used as a base image for Steam-based dedicated servers.
+This image can be used as a base image for Steam-based dedicated servers (Source: [developer.valvesoftware.com](https://developer.valvesoftware.com/wiki/SteamCMD)).

 # How to use this image
 Whilst it's recommended to use this image as a base image of other game servers, you can also run it in an interactive shell using the following command: